Paras-Roy/credit-ease/README.md

 # credit-ease
+***
 Get a rough credit score using AI, even without a credit history.

-Project by Ansh Tanwar, Ekam Singh Ahuja and Paras Roy
+A Project by Ansh Tanwar, Ekam Singh Ahuja and Paras Roy.